 - Discuss the way information will be accessed or discovered.

-- Assess the ability of supporting systems to supply the necessary information.
+- Assess the ability to support systems to supply the necessary information.

 - Assess Radio Frequency (RF) Spectrum needs.